robotology/tactile-control/README.md

 # Modules description

-The `tactile-control-lib` library allows to carry out a two/three-finger stable grasp.
-First, the fingers move towards the object and stop when a contact is detected, then the hand configuration changes to improve stability, exploiting a Gaussian mixture model trained using learning by demonstration.
-In addiction, it provides a useful interface to carry out tactile object recognition.
+The `tactile-control-lib` library allows to carry out a two/three-finger stable grasp, according to which: the fingers move towards the object and stop when a contact is detected, then the hand configuration changes to improve stability, exploiting a Gaussian mixture model trained using learning by demonstration.
+In addiction, the library provides a useful interface to carry out tactile object recognition.
 The `tactile-control-wrapper` module exposes a rpc interface with several commands that can be used to play with all the functionalities offered by the `tactile-control-lib` library.

 ## Dependencies